elastos/Elastos.DID.Native.SDK/README.md

 cd build
 ```

-Create a new folder with the target platform name, then change directory.
+Create a new folder with the target platform name, then change the directory.

 ```shell
 mkdir linux